Football League Group Cup

-The Football League Group Cup was a football competition which took place during the 1981–82 and 1982-83 seasons.
-The competition was for English clubs as a replacement for the Anglo-Scottish Cup, which had been discontinued after the withdrawal of Scottish League clubs.
-The name Football League Group Cup was used in the 1981-82 season with the name Football League Trophy used in 1982-83.
+The Football League Group Cup was a short-lived football competition which first took place during the 1981–82 season.
+For English clubs it was a replacement for the Anglo-Scottish Cup, which had been discontinued due to the withdrawal of Scottish League clubs.
+For the 1982–83 season it was renamed as the Football League Trophy.

-In the 1983-84 season the competition was reformatted to the Associate Members' Cup.
+It is considered as the forerunner of the Associate Members' Cup (which was later renamed the Football League Trophy, and has had various sponsored names), which commenced from the 1983–84 season, although some sources regard the Football League Group Cup as the same competition.

 Format

 In each season there were 32 participants, split into eight regional groups of four teams each, with three round-robin games played by each side.
-The eight group winners qualified for the quarter-finals, and the knockout stages were played as a single leg, with the game going to extra time and penalties if necessary.
+The eight group winners qualified for the quarter finals, and the knockout stages were played as a single leg, with the game going to extra time and penalties if necessary.
 The final was played on the home ground of one of the two teams.